 - Don’t try to do it perfectly.
 But rather focus on doing it consistently, day after day.

 - Forget about the things that are stressing you.
-Instead, direct your focus towards the rythm of your breath or your body.
+Instead, direct your focus towards the rhythm of your breath or your body.

 - For best results, practice deep breathing at least once or twice a day.
 Try doing these exercises at roughly the same time each day to engrain the habit.